Know the Norms and Assess Their Implications

-This course is an evolution of the Air and Missile Warfare Programme of Legal Education (AMPLE) which was successfully organized by GCSP.
+This course is an evolution of the Air and Missile Warfare Programme of Legal Education (AMPLE) which was successfully organised by GCSP.
 The course offers modern teaching methodologies, a practical and interdisciplinary approach to the subject, insights from cutting-edge legal research, and the incorporation of a technical expert on new technologies.

 This course is designed for operators, commanders, instructors, lawyers, policymakers, and analysts who conduct, plan, advise, monitor, and/or teach air and missile warfare.
 It is relevant to all military branches and military staff, as well as to civilian professionals working in the air and space sector.

 HPCR Manual on International Law Applicable to Air and Missile Warfare, and the attached Commentary

 Wolff Heintschel von Heinegg, The 2009 Kunduz Air Attack: The Decision of the Federal Prosecutor-General on the Dismissal of Criminal Proceedings Against Members of the German Armed Forces.
 In: German Yearbook of International Law Vol. 53, 2010, S. 833-866.

 CHF 1'500.
 Apply by 26 January to qualify for a 15% discount.
 Alumni qualify for a 20% discount.